 To protect your teeth, maintain a healthy diet with adequate calcium, protein, and other nutrients.
 If you are having dental problems, talk to your dentist about how you can change your diet to protect your smile.

-Diabetes and Dementia
+Diabetes & Dementia

 If you experience tooth loss or decay on a regular basis, it would be a good idea to get tested for diabetes.
 Here’s how diabetes can exacerbate tooth decay:

+As well, diabetes takes a toll on the immune system, lowering the body’s white blood cell count and leaving you more susceptible to oral infections caused by that increase in sugars, bacteria and associated acids.
 So finding out if you have diabetes (many people have it and do not know it), and keeping your blood sugar under control, can go a long way toward preventing tooth loss.

 Tooth Loss in Children

 Most of the time, you should let children’s baby teeth come out naturally, and not try to force them out.
-It’s OK to wiggle a loose tooth, but pulling teeth before they’re ready to come out can cause the root to break or become stuck in the gums, which can lead to infection or other dental problems.
+It’s okay to wiggle a loose tooth, but pulling teeth before they’re ready to come out can cause the root to break or become stuck in the gums, which can lead to infection or other dental problems.

 Healthy Teeth, Healthy You

 Tooth loss can be either a symptom or a cause of additional health problems, so taking care of your teeth is an important practice for overall health.
+When it comes to your health, prevention is always better than mitigation.
+A skilled oral health practitioner can help you keep a fully-toothed smile well into your golden years.